 However, there are reasons to be skeptical that forward guidance would be such a panacea in practice.
 One of these caveats is implicit in the theory itself.
-The optimal forward guidance policy is not time-consistent.
+The optimal forward guidance policy is not timeconsistent.
 According to the theory, for this policy to have the desired effects, the central bank must commit to two things: keeping the short-term policy rate lower than it otherwise would in the future, and allowing inflation to rise higher than it otherwise would.
 However, when the time comes for the central bank to fulfill this commitment, it may not want to do so.
-It might find it hard to resist the temptation to raise rates earlier than promised to avoid the rise in inflation.
+It might find it hard to resist the temptation to raise rates earlier than promised to avoid the rise in inflation (see Adam and Billi 2007).
 Indeed, policymakers have generally shied away from policies that promise temporarily high inflation in the future, such as price level targeting, that are in theory effective at circumventing the zero bound.
-This reluctance arises in part out of a concern that such an approach could unmoor inflation expectations.
+This reluctance arises in part out of a concern that such an approach could unmoor inflation expectations (Evans 2010 is an exception; see Walsh 2009).

 A second caveat to the power of forward guidance is that the public may have different expectations of the future course of the economy and monetary policy than the central bank.
 The expectations channel is crucial for the effectiveness of optimal forward guidance policy.
-If the public has an imperfect understanding of the central bank's intended policy path, then forward guidance may not work as well as advertised.
+If the public has an imperfect understanding of the central bank's intended policy path, then forward guidance may not work as well as advertised (see Reifschneider and Roberts 2006 and Williams 2006).
 Therefore, a key challenge for forward guidance is communicating the intended policy path to the public.
 Complicating this communication challenge further, optimal forward guidance is inherently state-contingent and depends on myriad factors and risk assessments.
 These are inherently difficult to convey to the public.
+Moreover, the public and the media tend to gloss over such nuances and take away simple sound bites.